michalsvorc/nvim-basic-ide/README.md

 > What makes it "rock solid"?

 All the included plugins are pinned to a version that ensures they are compatible and will not update potentially introducing errors into your config.
 For every Neovim release I will update this repo along with the community to keep it up to date with the newest versions.

+As I mentioned, this config is meant as a starting point for people new to Neovim who want a familiar IDE experience.
+The config has a very simple structure that makes it easy to add new plugins.

 ## Install Neovim 0.9